srikanth-narayanan/Traffic-Sign-Classifier/README.md

 #### 2. Exploratory visualization of the dataset.

-Understanding the dataset is key step to build a robust model.
-The training set consist of several sets of traffic and understanding how they are distributed was the initial step.
+ The training set consist of several sets of traffic signs and understanding how they are distributed was the initial step.
 The following is a bar chart showing the training data set.
 It is very evident that some signs have a larger dataset when compared to others.

 ![Training dataset Distribution of traffic signs][image2]